zivester/node-quickthumb/README.md

   * `crop` (default) Crops and zooms images to the exact size specified.
 Proxy to *imagemagick.crop*.
   * `resize` Resizes an image to fit within the specified dimensions, but actual dimensions may not be exactly as specified.
 Proxy to *imagemagick.resize*.
 * `cacheDir` The directory where generated images will be created.
 If not supplied, images will be created in `[path]/.cache/`
+* `quality` The quality to use when resizing the image.
+Values should be between 0 (worst quality) and 1 (best quality)

 Resizing of images is directed by the query parameter `dim`.
 This is in the format [width]x[height].
 E.g. `red.gif?dim=200x100`